harshogale04/razorpayhack/README.md

 python -m pytest tests/ -v
 ```

-Exercises the spending envelope in isolation — under limit, at limit, over limit, zero, and negative amounts — with no server, no Razorpay, and no LLM required.
+Exercises the spending envelope in isolation: under limit, at limit, over limit, zero, and negative amounts, with no server, no Razorpay, and no LLM required.
 This is the one component of the system that must be provably correct on its own, since it is the entire "bounded" guarantee.

 ## Demo script for judges

 1. Open the dashboard and the storefront side by side.
-2. Run `browsing_agent.py` — the LLM is reasoning over real screenshots and clicking real buttons, not calling an API under the hood.
+2. Run `browsing_agent.py`.
+The LLM is reasoning over real screenshots and clicking real buttons, not calling an API under the hood.
 Watch it add items, check out, and pay; watch the matching entries land on the dashboard in real time.
-3. Re-run with the agent's target budget pushed above the envelope — show the halt happen live, no Razorpay call made, reason logged in plain language.
+3. Re-run with the agent's target budget pushed above the envelope.
+Show the halt happen live, no Razorpay call made, reason logged in plain language.
-4. Re-run with a simulated decline — show the failure caught, logged with full context, and **not retried**.
+4. Re-run with a simulated decline.
+Show the failure caught, logged with full context, and **not retried**.
-5. Close with: *"Every money action here passes through one code-level gate before it touches Razorpay — not a model's discretion.
+5. Close with: *"Every money action here passes through one code-level gate before it touches Razorpay, not a model's discretion.
 Anything within the envelope executes and is logged.
 Anything outside it, or anything that fails, halts and is logged instead of being silently retried.
 The dashboard you're watching is that log, live."*

 ## Protocol notes: ACP, UAP, x402

-- **ACP** (Agentic Commerce Protocol, OpenAI/Stripe) — this build's `/purchase-intent` payload follows ACP's interaction shape: a structured intent with product ID, quantity, buyer agent ID, and payment credential.
+- **ACP** (Agentic Commerce Protocol, OpenAI/Stripe): this build's `/purchase-intent` payload follows ACP's interaction shape, a structured intent with product ID, quantity, buyer agent ID, and payment credential.
-- **UAP** (NPCI's proposed UPI-agent-authorization framework) — noted as a forward-looking design consideration only.
+- **UAP** (NPCI's proposed UPI-agent-authorization framework): noted as a forward-looking design consideration only.
 UAP is not yet launched or RBI-approved, so this build is designed with UAP-style flows in mind conceptually, not integrated with it.
-- **x402** — a crypto/stablecoin-rail micropayment protocol, largely out of scope here since this build is UPI/Razorpay-centric and settles in INR rather than a stablecoin rail.
+- **x402**: a crypto/stablecoin-rail micropayment protocol, largely out of scope here since this build is UPI/Razorpay-centric and settles in INR rather than a stablecoin rail.
 Noted explicitly as a considered tradeoff rather than an oversight.

 ## License